 Plastic is the most popular mode of paying for these activities by a pretty significant margin (42%).

 The authors of the study, encourage parents to handle their children’s aspirations with care, however extravagant but dually warned about the harsh realities of the likelihood associated with many of the occupations mentioned above.
+Just because you pay $5,000 per month for Johnny to be active does not mean that he will get hired at Citigroup in New York City.

 “Despite what 81% of our respondents say, most kids are never going to earn a dime from the activity that’s their passion.
 Some may eventually make a little bit of money on the side, like a musician playing gigs around town for some side cash or a former athlete refereeing recreational league games for a few extra bucks.”